-New indoor and outdoor sports pitches and associated facilitiesshould be provided on site or on suitable land within the parish boundary.
+New indoor and outdoor sports pitches and associated facilities should be provided on site or on suitable land within the parish boundary.
 These facilities should be delivered in accordance with ONDP policy CF3 and ESBC Local Plan polices where relevant.
 In addition, a suitable landscape scheme is to be provided demonstrating how the facility will comply with ONDP Policy LR3 and assimilate into the adjacent residential development.
-Only when land suitable for use as sports pitches does not exist within the parish, should provision be made by commuted sum in line with ESBC's Outdoor Sport Delivery Plan.
+Where land for use as sports pitches within the parish is not suitable to provide the range and quality of facilities required to meet local needs, consideration may be given to an element of that need being met elsewhere in accordance with policies in the Local Plan.

-The ONDP will safeguard existing sports pitches and facilities and will resist their loss.
-Loss of facilities resulting from development proposals will be supported only where alternative provision will be of a scale and standard equivalent to, or superior than, the existing facilities.
+Existing sports pitches and facilities will be safeguarded.
+Loss of facilities resulting from development proposals will be permitted only where alternative provision will be of a scale and standard equivalent to, or superior than, the existing facilities.